Sources for S.S. Golden Gate Research

 Harder to obtain but equally valuable are microfilm copies of the San Francisco Daily Alta Times, which was printed in San Francisco and carried many detailed accounts of the sinking and later attempts to salvage the wreck.
 These are also available on microfilm via inter-library loan.
 One microfilm roll contains all copies of the Daily Alta Times for July-December, 1862.

-The addition of the Francis W. Lodge letters from 1863-1865, detailing his battle with salvage teams over the legal rights to gold from the wreck, was made in 2009 thanks to Kim and Robin Paterson, of Australia, who forwarded the linked copies of Capt.
+The addition of the Francis W. Lodge journal from 1864, detailing his battle with salvage teams over the legal rights to gold from the wreck, was made in 2009 thanks to Kim and Robin Paterson, of Australia, who forwarded the linked copies of Capt.
 Lodge's journal.

 Several books have been published about the Golden Gate, though they tend to emphasize the ship's construction and operation.
 The most-complete is: